 The rim-brake versions of Record and Super Record 12-speed are already available from a limited number of retailers; the disc-brake versions are due later in the year.

-Campagnolo’s three electronic groupsets – Super Record, Record and Chorus – are powered by a rechargeable unit that’s positioned within the seatpost or frame.
+Campagnolo’s three electronic groupsets – Super Record, Record and Chorus – are all currently 11-speed and powered by a rechargeable unit that’s positioned within the seatpost or frame.
+We'll be amazed if Campagnolo doesn't announce electronic versions of the 12-speed groups in 2019.

 From a user’s point of view, they all work in the same way, the EPS Ergopower controls (the shifters) featuring a lever behind the brake lever that moves the chain in one direction, and a small thumb lever on the side of the shifter body that moves the chain the opposite way.
 This configuration is the same as Campagnolo uses for its mechanical shifters.
 Both levers are easy to access whether you’re riding with your hands on the hoods or on the drops.